ADDICTIONS FOUNDATION OF MANITOBA

 This is an exciting time for Manitoba health care.
 Manitoba’s health system is currently in transition with planning and changes aimed at improving the quality, accessibility and efficiency of health care services throughout Manitoba.
 AFM contributes to the health and resilience of Manitobans across the province by providing addictions services and supporting healthy behaviours.
 If you would like to be part of a foundation of excellence in addictions services and support and build a new vision of integrated health services in Manitoba, consider a career with us.

-The Community Addictions Worker will work as a member of the Community Based team and will demonstrate the following:
+The Cook 1 will work as a member of a multi-disciplinary team and will demonstrate the following:

 - Ability to communicate respectfully and positively with clients and staff and presents self in an approachable and friendly manner.

 - Demonstrates a genuine enthusiasm for client-centred care and demonstrates empathy and compassion.

 - Exhibits the ability to respond to client requests and crises in a responsible, timely and flexible manner.